 Editors use L cuts more frequently than you think.
 They can be so subtle that the audience doesn’t even notice them.
 However, they are important to the rhythm and flow of a scene.
 This technique is an essential way to understand how editors regulate the rhythm of a scene.

 Other times, these cuts are intentionally distinct.
 They can draw significance to the dialogue or sounds brought forward in juxtaposition with the image of a scene.
-This video by Fandor summarizes these types of cuts and how editors use both as effective storytelling devices.
+This video summarizes these types of cuts and how editors use both as effective storytelling devices.

 To recap, on a technical level, these cuts function in the same way carrying sound over into the following scene.
 However, they can be used in various ways for different effects.

 Both L and J cuts are used in dialogue scenes to create a more natural rhythm to a conversation.
 Rather than simply cutting to each character as they speak, the L and J cut enable the editor to stay on a reaction shot of the character listening.
 Sometimes, the best way to tell the "story of the scene" from the point of view of the listener instead of the speaker.

 2. Suggest Thoughts of a Character

 This editing technique can also suggest what a character might be thinking about.
 This is especially helpful when the preceding scene is the event and the following scene is a character's reflection of this event.